ranmax123/powerbi/facebook marketing api power bi template/README.md

 # Facebook Marketing API Power BI Template

+This template has been moved to my website: https://t.co/keZQe3FFmL

 A simple to use Power BI Template file for Facebook Marketing/Ads API for analysing campaign performance at campaign, ad set and ad levels.
 The template requires two inputs:

 1. Ad Account ID